-- 524.1.1 All training on the competition jumping hill before the competition (official training) must be within the schedule assigned by the OC and under the supervision of the Jury.
+- All training on the competition jumping hill before the competition (official training) must be within the schedule assigned by the OC and under the supervision of the Jury.
 Any additional training made independently under self responsibility and/or direction of a trainer (free training) during the scheduled organisation days is not permissible. - 524.1.2 At the official training for the competition only the registered competitors as well as the additional fore jumpers specified by the Competition Committee can participate.
-At the OWG, WSC, JWSC and Cup competitions the right to participate

-At the OWG, WSC, JWSC and Cup competitions the right to participate during the official training is based on the actual rules and regulations.

-- 524.1.3 For International Nordic Combined competitions (FIS), the jumping hill must be available for training a minimum of one day.
-For the OWG and the WSC, the jumping hill must be available for training three days before the competition.
+At the OWG, WSC, JWSC and Cup competitions the right to participate during the official training is based on the actual rules and regulations. - 524.1.3 For FIS International competitions, OWG, WSC and JWSC the jumping hills must be available for training a minimum of one day/session.
 The Competition Committee shall consider both snow and weather conditions when scheduling training sessions.
 It is the responsibility of the Competition Committee to provide optimal training conditions for all competitors.

-The TD has to give advice and support the Competition Committee in these questions. - 524.1.4 If possible, training sessions shall be scheduled at the same time of day as the competition.
+- 524.1.4 If possible, training sessions shall be scheduled at the same time of day as the competition.
 All information pertaining to the training schedule or possible changes must be presented in due time. - 524.1.5 The jumping hill must be in good condition for all training sessions and must be prepared as it would be for the competition.
 An adequate number of officials and hill packers must be present during the training sessions. - 524.1.6 During all training sessions, distances shall be supervised and the maximum length of inrun decided and fixed by the Jury. - 524.1.7 On-site first-aid personnel must be present during all training sessions to provide any necessary medical assistance. - 524.1.8 To guarantee an equal opportunity, both jumping hills are to be closed for training and competition 14 days prior the first training day of the OWG respectively WSC.

-The competition dates have to be scheduled in such a way that all three training days, according to the above articles are realized on the first jumping hill to be used prior to the first competition, subsequent training on the same hill for the second competition is additional.
+The competition dates have to be scheduled in such a way that all trainings/sessions, according to the above articles are realized on the first jumping hill to be used prior to the first competition, subsequent training on the same hill for the second competition is additional.
 The same condition must be present for training days prior to the second jumping competition on the new jumping hill.